omaradesida/hans/README.md

 NesSa is a module which also grants the ability to construct slightly different calculations using python, as well as provide some other useful functionalities which a user may require.

+## List of input arguments
+`analyse` int.
+Produce a compressibility vs pressure plot of the system once the simulation is finished.
+Should be 0 or 1.
+`bondangle` float.
+The angle formed by three consecutive spheres within a chain.
+`bondlength`  float.
+The distance between bonds within a chain.
+`directory` string.
+The folder to create if a new run is being started, or the folder to search inside for the restart file if a run is being continued.
+`min_aspect_ratio` float.
+Smallest allowed distance between parallel faces for cell normalised to unit volume.
+A higher value of MC_cell_min_aspect_ratio restricts the system to more cube-like cell shapes.
+Should be between 0 and 1.
+`nbeads` int.
+The number of beads per chain.
+`nchains` int.
+The number of the chains in each simulation cell `restart_file` string.
+The file from which to restart a run from.
+`walklength` int.
+The number of "sweeps" performed per iteration on each cpu.
+A sweep is defined as a number of Monte Carlo moves which should change each degree of freedom within the system once on average.